 Address: 115 Derby St, Salem, MA 01970

-The House of the Seven Gables is the setting and inspiration for Nathaniel Hawthorne’s book of the same name.
-Although Hawthorne never lived in the house, he often visited his cousin Susannah Ingersoll, who lived in this home.
+The House of the Seven Gables is one of the most haunted buildings in the city.
+It is the setting and inspiration for Nathaniel Hawthorne’s book of the same name.
+Although Hawthorne never lived in the house, he often visited his cousin Susannah Ingersoll, who lived there.

+The house was built in the 1600s and is well-preserved.
 While the outside of the house is beautiful (albeit spooky), visitors (including Hawthorne) have reported ghost sightings and paranormal activity on the inside.
 These reports include silhouettes in the shadows, lights flickering on and off, and water faucets turning on at will.
-In addition, when a psychic visited the house, she reported seeing a young boy playing near the gables.
+When a psychic visited the house, she reported seeing a young boy playing near the gables.